smallblue2/Hako/docs/functional-spec/FS.md

 When a new client is connected they must receive the previously published tasks that are saved on the central client.
-Clients will need to validate published tasks, as if the task description gets corrupted or mangled in transit it submitting correct solutions could come back as incorrect.
+Clients will need to validate published tasks - as, if the task description gets corrupted or mangled in transit, submitting correct solutions could come back as incorrect.

 **Dependencies With Other Requirements**